MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-code-editor.md

 ### Top left, second row

 In the second row of the top left, there are two Window dropdown lists.
+However, if you view the Tooltip for these UI elements, it further identifies them as the "Element: Window" and the "Member: Window".

 ![Screenshot of the second of the two top rows of the XAML code editor window in Visual Studio 2019, in which both Window dropdown lists are visible](media/xaml-code-editor-top-row-windows.png)

-Although the Window dropdown menus share the same name, they have different functions:
+The Window dropdown lists have different functions, as follows:

 - To view and navigate to sibling or parent elements, choose **Element: Window** on the left.